pythonwithalex/mynotes/README.md

 my notes
 =====

+## Introduction

-Because you have a neurotic, intellectual hoarder mentality and an impatience for collections that can't be accessed anywhere, you published your collection of links and notes online via github.
-They get pulled to mynotes.readthedocs.org every time they're updated.
+You have a neurotic, intellectual hoarder mentality and an impatience for collections that can't be accessed anywhere, so you published the best of your internet searches over the last few years on GitHub.
+It gets pulled to mynotes.readthedocs.org every time they're updated to make for a better reading experience.

+#### Lists vs Notes

-The links below lead you to a list page of links broken up into sub-topics.
+The links below lead you to a topical page that is broken up into sub-topics.
+These pages are supposed to the best links I could find on the subject.

 There are additional adjacent files that are unformatted (so far) notes on various things.
-Those are not so suitable for public consumption, but the list of links is.
+Those are not so suitable for public consumption at the moment, as they are often specifically written for projects you were working on at the time.

 #### Topics Include: